Homesteading Family Logo

 Ingredients Needed

-For the Cobbler Mix
+For the Cobbler Mix:

-• All-purpose (plain) flour – You may be wondering if you can use something healthier like fresh-ground flour or whole-wheat flour.
+• All-Purpose (Plain) Flour – You may be wondering if you can use something healthier like fresh-ground flour or whole-wheat flour.
 I don’t recommend that because this is going to sit on your pantry shelf and you don’t want the flour to go rancid.
 You could use an Einkorn all-purpose flour if you’d prefer.

 • Sugar – What I love about this recipe is we’ve drastically reduced the amount of sugar in regular cobbler mixes.
 I like the fruit filling to be the sweet part of the dish, but if you’d like to increase the sugar, you can use equal parts sugar to flour.

-• Baking soda – This is so the cobbler has some rising action to make a nice fluffy topping.
+• Baking Soda – This is so the cobbler has some rising action to make a nice fluffy topping.

 • Salt – Any good quality salt will do.
 We’re partial to Redmond Real Salt because it contains many of the essential minerals our bodies need.
 (Using that link for Redmond Salt will automatically give you 15% off your order!)

-For the Fruit Cobbler
+For the Fruit Cobbler:

 • Fruit – You’re going to want about six cups of fruit for this cobbler recipe.
 Any fruit you have on hand will work!
-Some classic go-to’s would be a peach cobbler, blueberry cobbler, blackberry cobbler, or mixed fruit cobbler.
+Some classic go-tos would be peach cobbler, blueberry cobbler, blackberry cobbler, or mixed fruit cobbler.
 Get creative!
 In the video recipe, I only used 3 cups of fruit, but I made the mistake of forgetting each cobbler topping was for a double-batch, so you’ll definitely want about 6 cups of total fruit.

 • Butter – You’ll need melted butter for the recipe, so go ahead and melt it in the microwave or in a small saucepan on the stove.
+Homesteading Hack: Learn how to make homemade butter here.

 • Milk – Any milk will do.
 Our favorite is whole raw milk, but 2% or skim (even nut milk) will also work.
+Homesteading Hack: Learn how to process raw milk at home here.

 • Egg – Farm fresh is always our favorite!
+Homesteading Hack: Always use best practices when handling farm fresh eggs.

 • Vanilla Extract – If you don’t have vanilla extract, vanilla bean paste would work as well.

-• Cinnamon (optional)Cinnamon is delicious when paired with many different fruits, but nutmeg and other spices are also delicious.
-You can leave this out altogether, or get creative with different combinations.
+• Cinnamon (optional) – Cinnamon is delicious when paired with many different fruits, but nutmeg and other spices are also delicious.
+You can leave this out altogether or get creative with different combinations.

 1. Mix together flour, sugar, baking soda and salt into a large bowl.